Gardiner Greene Hubbard: Edison Speaking Phonograph Company

 Hubbard also became a principal investor in the Edison Speaking Phonograph Company.
 When Edison neglected development of the phonograph, which at its inception was barely functional, Hubbard helped his son-in-law, Alexander Graham Bell, organize a competing company in 1881 that developed wax-coated cardboard cylinders and disks for used on a graphophone.
 These improvements were invented by Alexander Bell's cousin Chester Bell, a chemist, and Charles Sumner Tainter, an optical instrument maker, at Alexander Graham Bell's Volta Laboratory in Washington, D.C.
 Hubbard and Chester Bell approached Edison about combining their interests, but Edison refused, resulting in the Volta Laboratory Association merging the shares of their Volta Graphophone Company with the company that later evolved into Columbia Records in 1886.

 Other projects

 Hubbard was also interested in the public side of science.
-After his move to Washington, he was one of the founders and the first president of the National Geographic Society, serving in that capacity from 1888-1897.
+After his move to Washington, he was one of the founders and the first president of the National Geographic Society, serving in that capacity from 1888 to 1897.
 Today, the Hubbard Medal is given for distinction in exploration, discovery, and research.
 In 1897, he also helped to rescue the A.A.A.S, the American Association for the Advancement of Science, which was founded in 1848, from financial peril and extinction by enabling its purchase of the (then privately owned) "Science" magazine, which he also founded, in 1883.